dfarje/seclinux/content/posts/firstpost.md

 color = "red" #color from the theme settings
 +++

 This is my first post.
-I decided to start this blog as a way to publish the technical notes that I write down in markdown.
+I decided to start this blog as a way to publish the technical notes that I write down in markdown, I believe in open and simple text formats as a way to generate content that has more resilience against bitrot.
+I will be using hugo to compile the notes into HTML.

 I work as a network and cybersecurity engineer with a background in coding.
-I spent many years running networks and datacenters, due to this I have accumulated lots of knowledge in Linux Systems Administration and networks.
-The blog will also contain my general opinion on various topics.
-It is however, mostly a covering the following topics.
+I spent many years running/automating networks and datacenters, due to this I have accumulated lots of knowledge in Linux Systems Administration and networks (all kinds of network gear).
+The blog will also contain observations on various industry topics.
+I will mostly be covering the following:

+- FOSS
 - Computer Science
-- Computer Networks
+- IP Networking
-- Programming
+- Software Development
 - MIS/DevOps
 - CyberSecurity

-It is my hope to contribute some literature in these topics and it is my ultimate hope that these articles will help others out there who want to learn about these topics.
+- Retro Computing
+- Misc

+I'm mostly writing this blog to document my own learning process.
+In the past I have kept notes in various proprietary formats.